nus-cs2030s/2324-s2/docs/18-interface.md

 The abstraction to do this is called an _interface_.
 An interface is also a type and is declared with the keyword `interface`.

-Since an interface models what an entity can do, the name usually ends with the -able suffix[^1] .
+Since an interface models what an entity can do, the name usually ends with the -able suffix[^1].

-Suppose we want to create a type that supports the` getArea()` method, be it a shape, a geographical region, or a real estate property.
+Now, suppose we want to create a type that supports the` getArea()` method, be it a shape, a geographical region, or a real estate property.
 Let's call it `GetAreable`:
 ```Java
 interface GetAreable {
   public abstract double getArea();